alchemyandaim/A-A-Feature-Tests-Scripts/readme.md

 #### 2/3) Grafana k6 API Key

-Grafana k6 also uses an API key.
-This key should belong to the A-A-Feature-Tests-Scripts under GitHub Actions secrets.
+Grafana k6 also uses an API key and project ID.
+These keys should belong to the A-A-Feature-Tests-Scripts repository under GitHub Actions secrets.
 It does not need to be registered through WordPress.

 To get the Grafana API key: Visit Grafana's website and sign in.
 Select a "stack" of your choice, where tests will be stored.
-From there, navigate to Administration > Service Accounts and select the service account for k6.
-It should have full access to the role "
+From there, navigate to Testing & Synthetics > Performance > Settings, and reveal your Personal Token.

-Performance Testing (k6)"
+* Grafana k6 Personal Token Name in GitHub Repo: `K6_CLOUD_TOKEN`

-* Grafana k6 API Key Name in GitHub Repo: `K6_CLOUD_TOKEN`
+* Grafana k6 Project ID Name in GitHub Repo: `K6_CLOUD_PROJECT_ID`

 #### 3/3) GitHub Personal Access Token